Network and firewall requirements for Neat

 This article describes the network and firewall requirements for all Neat devices.

 Neat devices obtain their IP address and other network parameter configurations (e.g. Default Gateway, DNS etc.) via DHCP.
-The network should also allow IP multicast packets within the same subnet or VLAN.
+When setting up a Neat Bar or Neat Bar Pro and a Neat Pad, you will need to make sure they are on the same subnet.

 Location: The Netherlands*

 Newer firmware also supports two additional methods of providing NTP to the system; either the network can provide an NTP server address via DHCP option 42, or a user can manually enter an NTP server address during setup.

 Please note that if you have a DHCP server that is providing you with DHCP option 42, Neat device will use that NTP server over time.neat.no (or even a manually entered one).
 If your DHCP server provides an incorrect DHCP option 42 (e.g. see NTP issues with Cisco Meraki Network), then your Neat device might report invalid NTP server or no internet connection error.

 Neat devices are required to access Neat’s cloud storage to download latest firmware.
 This is done over HTTPS (TCP port 443) and the server address is:

 *Disclaimer: Please note that both NTP service and Cloud storage services are hosted by Google cloud services and therefore their respective IP addresses and locations may change.